PAFP Resident Assembly

 Residents are represented by officers on the PAFP Resident Assembly, which holds a yearly meeting.
 All resident members are welcome to participate in the meeting and to vote on officers and debate resolutions.

-The next Resident Assembly is scheduled for Tuesday, April 17, 2018, at 8pm.
+The next Resident Assembly meeting is scheduled for Monday, April 22, 2019, at 8pm via web conference call.

 You can connect from your desktop, laptop & cell phone!
 Please register to participate by emailing Molly Talley.

 Resident Positions within the PAFP

 A resident representative serves on the PAFP Board of Directors and residents serve on committees.
 Resident Delegate & Alternate Delegate work with the Board Rep and Assembly Chair to represent Pa at the National Congress of Resident Delegates at AAFPNC.
 The PAFP supports residents' participation in leadership positions by reimbursing travel expenses for business meetings.